-The table below lays out a number of hallmarks or defining features of leases and licences, for ease of comparison.
+The table on page 2 lays out a number of hallmarks or defining features of leases and licences, for ease of comparison.

 The provisions of leases and licences are very much driven by the individual circumstances and ambitions of the parties.
 There is, therefore, no "one size fits all".
 However, the elements below can be viewed as guiding principles.